 Steps to Follow

-- Description from ISGS: Explanation of the selective service process including discussion of the three distinct registrations; classification lists; inductees lists; appeals to the President; and records relating to delinquents and deserters.
+Description from ISGS: Explanation of the selective service process including discussion of the three distinct registrations; classification lists; inductees lists; appeals to the President; and records relating to delinquents and deserters.< Linda W. Geiger says this is what you have to do!
+1. First find a copy of your ancestor's WWI draft record, i.e. in Ancestry

-- They also may ask the address at the time of registration. (all this is on the scanned copy form Ancestry.com)
+3. They also may ask for the address at the time of registration. (all this is on the scanned copy form Ancestry.com)

-- ex. my great uncle George, he was born in 1900, the last draft signified by the letter C. Registration number: 20-3-13 C
+ex. my great uncle George, he was born in 1900, the last draft signified by the letter C. Registration number: 20-3-13

-- Respond to following email and pay the $7.00 as requested.
+7. Respond to the following email and pay the $7.00 as requested.

-- You may also pay by Visa, Master Card, American Express or Discover credit card by contacting us at 770-968-2100.
+You may also pay by Visa, Master Card, American Express or Discover credit card by contacting us at 770-968-2100.< Please note reference-request number RE-AT-13-0499 when making payment.
+Thank you. submitted by Karen Trearchis.